msse-chem280-master/individual-assignment-3-template/ASSIGNMENT.md

 using the Monte-Carlo method.

-You are to put this into a C++ source file named `estimate_pi.cpp`.
-You do not need to commit the binary to git, only the source file.
+You are to put this into a C++ source file named `montecarlo.cpp`.
+The file already exists in this repository - you just need to add your code to it.
+Also, you do not need to commit the binary to git, only the source file.

 In addition, we would like you to time three different versions of the code.